paulkn/esar/src/pages/about/index.md

 ---
 ### Arise

 This is the hour that Esthers are rising up to do what they were created and called to do for such a time as this.
 They are rising up to be true queens, prepared as a pure and spotless bride ready for their bridegroom, Jesus Christ’s  return.
 They are rising up from the wilderness leaning on Him.
 They are rising to be a voice in this hour.
+They are birthing thier promises and what had said.
 They are rising up out of shame and defeat and fear into the fullness of their destinies.
 This is the hour to come up out of hiding and rise and shine.

 ### Overcome

 Esthers are empowered to overcome every obstacle!
 They pass the tests, persevere, and are set free, healed, and delivered.
 Esthers will cry and intercede together in the courtroom of heaven for the greatest harvest we have ever seen.
 They will expose wickedness and be a voice for righteousness.
-Esthers will open their mouth and expose the Haman spirit in the nations!
+This includes being a voice for children, the vulnerable, and unborn.
+Esthers will open their mouth and expose the Haman (deceptive antichrist) spirit  in the nations!

 ### Saying Yes